 One of the most useful reports for understanding downtime reasons is the Downtime Pareto, which will aggregate all the logged downtime reasons.

 With this report, you can easily identify the most egregious downtime reasons.
 Furthermore, you can segment the data amongst different shifts, machine cells, or even individual machines for a more drilled-down look at where problems may lie.
 Further, you can see where unplanned downtime is occurring versus planned downtime.

 Common categories of downtime include excessive tool changeover, excessive job changeover, lack of operator, and unplanned machine maintenance.
 With MachineMetrics, not only will you have an accurate view of downtime, but you will be able to determine where your problem is.

 The MachineMetrics Downtime Pareto visualizes the top reasons for downtime on the shop floor.

 There are a lot of metrics available in the MachineMetrics Production Report.
-Continuous improvement managers, shop floor supervisors and engineers can analyze the production report to better understand how a plant is performing.
-When it comes to optimizing your efficiency, there are several production efficiency and job run time metrics you will want to ensure are in the report:
+Continuous improvement managers, shop floor supervisors, and engineers can analyze the production report to better understand how a plant is performing.
+When it comes to optimizing your efficiency, there are several production efficiencies and job run time metrics you will want to ensure are in the report:

 The metrics available in the Production Report related to machine production efficiency for a completed Job include: